DanielDominguezBender/DanielDominguezBender/README.md

 <h2> 🤓 WHOAMI</h2>

 From a young age, I've been driven by curiosity about technology, starting with disassembling my Walkman 🎧.
-My interest in cybersecurity 🔒 led me to a Master's Degree 🎓, where I learned to safeguard digital landscapes 🌍.
-My career spans IT support 🖥️, project assistance 📋, and business process automation 🤖.
-Passionate about technology's potential to empower and protect 🌟, I'm committed to enhancing digital security.
-Let's explore tech together 🚀.
+My interest in cybersecurity 🔒 led me to a Master's Degree 🎓, where I gained expertise in safeguarding digital landscapes 🌍.
+With over 10 years in IT 🖥️ and more than 2 years as a developer in business process automation 🤖, I'm passionate about technology's potential to empower and protect 🌟.
+Let's connect and explore tech together 🚀.

 <h2> :computer: Cybersecurity Projects</h2>